 All activity, where capital funding is required, should be described using a Project Brief template to enable information to be captured in a consistent manner.
-Capital 'Gateway projects' will be required to complete, as a minimum, four documents (over the course of the project) that will apply at the various stages from concept through to completion.
+Capital 'Gateway projects' will be required to complete, as a minimum, three documents (over the course of the project) that will apply at the various stages from concept through to completion.
+Where external procurement is required, a fourth document will be required.
 The documents required are: